 - Local Foods to Eat in Valladolid, Yucatan

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 See our Advertising Policy for further explanation.
 Thank you!

 Casa Conato Cultural 1910

 Yucatecan Cuisine | $$-$$$ | 📍 Google Maps | +52 985 111 5533

-If I only had one night in Valladolid, I would this is the place I would eat at.
+If I only had one night in Valladolid, I would this where I would eat dinner.

 L’Osteria della Nonna

 Italian Cuisine | $$$ | 📍 Google Maps | +52 985 856 5459

 L’Osteria della Nonna is an absolutely fantastic Italian restaurant in Valladolid.
 This restaurant feels more like eating in an Italian grandma’s home.
 Indeed, Nonna herself leads the kitchen and comes out to greet the diners most evenings.

 Like any good Italian restaurant, fresh homemade pasta is the star (I tried the ravioli and loved it).
 The atmosphere in the tree-lined garden makes L’Osteria della Nonna the perfect restaurant for a romantic dinner in Valladolid.